John William Rankin was born on Sept. 22, 1861 in Wharton Township, Fayette County, PA, the eldest son of Robert and Hester Ann (Minerd) Rankin.

 Son Robert "Dewey" Rankin (1899-1925) was born in 1899.
 He is one of many cousins to lose his life at work in the coal, coke and steel industries.

-At the age of 26, Dewey was employed as a coal miner at the Revere Mine near Uniontown.
+At the age of 26, despite having heart disease, Dewey was employed as a coal digger at the Revere Mine near Uniontown.
 Tragedy struck on April 2, 1925, when he suffered a heart attack and died suddenly "while awaiting the cage to go to work in the mine," reported the Uniontown Daily News Standard.
 "He is survived by his wife, his mother and seven brothers."

-The name and fate of Dewey's widow are lost to history for now.
+Anna's fate is lost to history for now.

 ~ Son Jacob K. Rankin ~